 Enabling your success with data-driven, strategic insight

-Solomon Associates (Solomon) provides data-driven, strategic insight across the energy industry, leading to greater efficiency, reliability, and profitability.
+HSB Solomon Associates LLC (Solomon) provides data-driven, strategic insight across the energy industry, leading to greater efficiency, reliability, and profitability.

 We draw upon the world’s most extensive, historical, and proprietary database of operational performance, and combine that knowledge with a library of industry best practices and industry experts that understand your business.
 This combination allows us to identify operational gaps and deliver insight and solutions to close those gaps and improve results, connecting data to business strategy and sustained performance excellence.